flame-code/FLAME/docs/ann.rst

    options:

-      ``rivals`` Well tested and stable optimizer based on a modification of extended Kalman filter.
+      ``rivals``: Well tested and stable optimizer based on a modification of extended Kalman filter.

 **nstep_opt**: (integer) Number of extended Kalman filter steps